zapier/visual-builder/docs/_docs/auth.md

 ### [Session Auth](https://platform.zapier.com/docs/session)

 Session authentication also starts with users providing their app credentials.
-Using the credentials, Zapier makes an API call to a token exchange UR, and exchanges the credentials for an authentication token.
+Using the credentials, Zapier makes an API call to a token exchange URL, and exchanges the credentials for an authentication token.
 The token is used to authenticate every subsequent API call.

 _→ [Add Session Auth to your Zapier Integration](https://platform.zapier.com/docs/session)_

 ### [API Key](https://platform.zapier.com/docs/apikey)

 API key authentication lets users provide an API key or similar credential from your app, along with any additional information, such as a domain.
-Zapier then passes the API key, along with any additional authentication details needed, to authenticate each API call.
+Zapier then uses the API key and any additional details to authenticate each API call.

 _→ [Add API Key Auth to your Zapier Integration](https://platform.zapier.com/docs/apikey)_

 ### [OAuth v2](https://platform.zapier.com/docs/oauth)
 _Zapier's OAuth 2 implementation is based on the `authorization_code` flow, similar to [GitHub](https://developer.github.com/v3/oauth/) and [Facebook](https://developers.facebook.com/docs/authentication/server-side/)._

 OAuth 2.0 authentication lets users sign into app accounts and allow Zapier access via a popup window from that app.
-The app sends a request token before the user authenticates, which Zapier exchanges for an access token after they authenticate.
+The app sends a request token when the user authenticates, which Zapier exchanges for an access token that's used to authenticate subsequent calls.

 Use OAuth 2.0 whenever possible, as it matches users' expectations for modern app authentication.